Gman-Superfly/Neuro_Symbolic_Homeostat/The_Neuro_Symbolic_Homeostat_Paper_V1.md

 ### 2.1 Four views
 - Physics (Energy Minimization): Relax toward lower energy under local and coupling terms.
 - Control theory: the geometry-matched Gershgorin cap gives a sufficient contraction condition in the stated quadratic/SPD regime.
 The Small-Gain allocator is a bounded curvature-spend heuristic, not a nonlinear certificate.
-- Statistics (Gaussian Graphical Models): a quadratic energy and a Gaussian model can define the same precision system \(Jx=h\).
+- Statistics (Gaussian Graphical Models): a quadratic energy and a Gaussian model can define the same precision system $Jx=h$.
 The coordinator has coupling factors and no Gaussian message objects.
 - Information theory: interpreting precision as confidence or inverse variance can guide experiments.
 The current implementation does not estimate channel capacity or prove SNR adaptation.

 ### 2.2 Precision‑Scaled Orthogonal Noise (PSON)